To measure the performance of MongoDB, use the MongoDB performance test tool .

 For instructions on running any other tests or more details on the metrics reported, refer to the github project for the performance tool .

-During each test, statistics over the last second are printed every second in the console.
-The following is the output from the end of running Insert test:
+During each test, statistics over the last second are printed to the console every second.
+After the test completes, final summary statistics are displayed.
+The following is example output from the end of the Insert test run:

 -- Timers ----------------------------------------------------------------------